queer/singyeong/README.md

 ### Does it support clustering / multi-master / ...?

-신경 has basic masterless clustering support.
+신경 has masterless clustering support.

 ## Why should I use this?